-1. Understand the multiple responsibilities of Health and Social care workers:
+1. Understand the main roles and responsibilities of Health and Social Care workers:

-- What are their organisations policies and procedures? - Importance of providing dignified personal care - How to assess needs of individuals and joint care planning with individual and family - How to Encourage Independence - Promoting anti-discriminatory practices - Empowering Individuals - How do we ensure safety for both clients and staff? - Ensuring confidentiality and data protection, codes of practice and legislation.
+- What are their organisations policies and procedures? - Importance of providing dignified personal care - How to assess needs of individuals and joint care planning with individual and family - How to encourage Independence - Promoting anti-discriminatory practices - Empowering individuals - How do we ensure safety for both clients and staff? - Ensuring confidentiality and data protection, codes of practice and legislation.